isomerpages/moe-asrjc/_joining-asrjc/Canteen Vendor.md

 \* Possess catering experience or experience operating in a school environment.

-\* Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).[\[AK(4\]](#_msocom_4)
+\* Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).

-\*Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.
+*Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.*

+*College will be relocated to 1033 Upper Serangoon Road Singapore (534768) wef December 2023*